Cyprus to blame for bailout turmoil, Draghi says

 "That was not smart, to say the least, and was quickly corrected (by euro zone finance ministers)," he said.

-Draghi said the finance ministers and the International Monetary Fund had wanted Cyprus to help pay for its 10 billion euros ($12.84 billion) with a levy on wealthy depositors only.
+Draghi said the finance ministers and the International Monetary Fund had wanted Cyprus to help pay for its 10 billion euros (8.45 billion pounds) with a levy on wealthy depositors only.

 Cyprus, however, had initially also sought to charge those with 100,000 euros or less even though they had a bank deposit guarantee.
 The move triggered a wave of concern in financial markets, fearing that investors elsewhere would be unnerved and start a bank run.